Is Barre Certification Accredited? What You Need to Know

 Institutional Accreditation (Dept. of Ed.)Degree-granting institution reviewed by recognized accrediting bodyNo barre certification program

-NCCA AccreditationPersonnel certification program meets NCCA standards for testing, governance, and psychometricsACE-CPT, NASM-CPT, NSCA-CSCS (personal training certs — no barre-specific program)
+NCCA AccreditationPersonnel certification program meets NCCA standards for testing, governance, and psychometricsACE-CPT, NASM-CPT, NSCA-CSCS (personal training certs — no barre-specific program currently)

-CEC Recognition by Major ProvidersContent reviewed and approved for continuing education credits by established fitness organizationsIBBFA (7 providers), Barre Above (2 providers), ABT (limited), Barre Intensity (limited)
+CEC Recognition by Major ProvidersContent reviewed and approved for continuing education credits by established fitness organizationsIBBFA (7 providers), ABT (6), Barre Above (4), Barre Intensity (4)

 Why CEC Recognition Is the Standard That Matters